AnnabelNkir/Elevator_pitch/README.md

 + A user willl view the pitches they havin my profile page.
 + A user can comment on the t pitches and leave feedback.
 + A user can submit a pitch in any category.
-+ A user can view the different categories.
++ A user can view the different categories of pitches.

 ```